mailsac/mailsac-examples/websocket_examples/receive-mail.rst

 Receiving mail from a Websocket allows for interacting with incoming email in near real time.

+Web sockets are a powerful tool allowing you to end-to-end test your application's email delivery systems, or respond to incoming mail in sophisticated ways - without having to setup a mail server or mess around with SMTP code.

 Prerequsites
 -------------
 * `Mailsac API Key <https://mailsac.com/api-keys>`_